Chart Color Schemes

 An assessment of population growth drivers in Woolner - Bayview - Winnellie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Woolner - Bayview - Winnellie's population is around 2,887 as of Nov 2025.
-This reflects an increase of 29 people since the 2021 Census, which reported a population of 2,858 people.
-The change is inferred from the estimated resident population of 2,840 in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 425 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 52.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Woolner - Bayview - Winnellie's population is around 2,836 as of Feb 2026.
+This reflects a decrease of 22 people since the 2021 Census, which reported a population of 2,858 people.
+The change is inferred from the estimated resident population of 2,836 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 417 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 52.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch applies growth rates by age cohort to each area, provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections expect an increase just below the median of statistical areas across the nation, with the area expected to grow by 295 persons to 2041, reflecting an increase of 8.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, growth rates by age cohort are applied to estimate post-2032 population growth, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Population projections indicate a growth of 295 persons to 2041, reflecting an increase of 10.4% over the 17 years.

 Frequently Asked Questions - Population